paulklemm/regression-heatmap-paper/Cover Letter.md

 </i></font>

   - Limitations of the approach are not discussed in enough detail in the paper:
     1. I like the idea of CFS as a pre-filter for large numbers of features.
 However, I missed a discussion of possible drawbacks.
 Isn't it possible that interesting features are missed (e.g., features that are only relevant for a part of the data)?
 Besides, is it always desired to omit redundant but relevant features from this list?
 How does the user know whether a feature was omitted due to irrelevance or due to redundancy?
 Especially for smaller numbers of features, it would make sense to optionally turn this preprocessing step off.
+    2. What are the limits of hypothesis specification through the regression formula?
+For example: - is it possible to specify HOW feature interactions are taken into account mathematically, using the formula notation (or some other way in the implementation)? - is it possible to define feature transformations to be considered, such as X^2?
+I would expect things like this to be possible when you state "domain knowledge / hypotheses can be specified via the regression formula".
+But if not, please state such limitations.

   <i><font color='green'>

-  * We agree with the reviewers observations.
+  1. We agree with the reviewers observations.
 The CFS filtering step, as most automatic preprocessings, add uncertainty into the analysis, as the user can not comprehend in detail, why certain features are removed.
     * We tackled this problem using the z-dimension of the cube.
 The CFS algorithm is applied per-slice depending on the target feature.
 In other words, there are always all features represented in z-dimension of the cube.
 This means, that for features with static a target (e.g., Cancer ~ X + Y + Z), the influence of each feature can be assessed by slicing through the cube.
     * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackled it in Section **4.4 Abstracting Regression Results**.
     * We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
 It is noted in Section **5.1 System Paradigm and Components**
+  2. TODO: Wrote Till a Mail

   </i></font>

-  2. What are the limits of hypothesis specification through the regression formula?
-For example: - is it possible to specify HOW feature interactions are taken into account mathematically, using the formula notation (or some other way in the implementation)? - is it possible to define feature transformations to be considered, such as X^2?
-I would expect things like this to be possible when you state "domain knowledge / hypotheses can be specified via the regression formula".
-But if not, please state such limitations.
 - As this is a vis paper, another weakness in my opinion is the fact that details on demand for a cell are limited to statistical numbers.
 Adding some form of conditional distribution visualization could increase trust in findings further.
 It would be in accordance with the lesson learned regarding increased confidence in visually observed patterns as opposed to black box assessment.

 <i><font color='green'>